vdavez/website/_pages/projects.md

 [@SCOTUS_servo](https://twitter.com/scotus_servo) is a project to keep track of Supreme Court opinions and, specifically, to identify changes in them.
 Here is [a presentation about @SCOTUS_servo](https://esq.io/presentations/scotus-servo-presentation.html) and [here is the source code](https://github.com/vzvenyach/scotus-servo).
 It is built using Node.

+### HTMLDecks

+[HTMLDecks](https://htmldecks.com) lets users create simple presentations using free and open-source software, hosted for free on the web.
+It is built using Node and ExpressJS, and uses MongoDB as the database.
+Here is the [source code](https://github.com/vzvenyach/htmldecks).

 ### Legal Markdown

 [LegalMarkdownJS](http://legalmarkdown.com) is an effort to build a browser-based editor for legal documents.
 It is built using Node, React, and Browserify.
 Here is [the source code](https://github.com/vzvenyach/legalmd).